v.2 (see version history) called from A1-BeingHeard.php#A1_intro (to e_Choice.php#ButterflyEffect), and from A2-Content.php#A2-Intro.

 Given the state of a system at some time, the laws of nature determine the probabilities of various futures and pasts, rather than determining the future and past with certainty.

-Lorenz discovered that systems of all kinds exhibit 'deterministic chaos'; at any point in time, the smallest 'unobserved' change in them gives rise to exponentially rising unpredictability in their behaviours.
+Lorenz discovered that systems of all kinds exhibit 'deterministic chaos'.
+At any point in time, the smallest 'unobserved' change in them gives rise to an unpredictability in their behaviours that grows exponentially.

 ..formally deterministic fluid systems .. are observationally indistinguishable from indeterministic systems; .. two states of the system differing initially by a small "observational error" will evolve into two states differing as greatly as randomly chosen states of the system within a finite time interval which cannot be lengthened by reducing the amplitude of the initial error...

 Deterministic chaos, commonly referred to as the Butterfly Effect, is popularly illustrated by the example of a butterfly flapping its wings.
-This causes small changes in air movements, altering, for instance, the 'initial conditions' of a weather system that several days later results in a storm thousands of miles away.
+This causes small changes in air movements, altering, for instance, the initial conditions of a weather system, that weeks or months later results in a storm thousands of miles away.

 Although Lorenz discovered deterministic chaos through his studies of meteorological systems, the Kyoto Prize, awarded to him in 1991, praised it as: